GoogleChrome/developer.chrome.com/site/en/blog/present-web-pages-to-secondary-attached-displays/index.md

 experience between local and remote presentation.

 {% Aside 'gotchas' %}
-Key Point: This change is about enabling secondary, attached displays to be used as endpoints for presentations in the same way as remote endpoints.
+This change is about enabling secondary, attached displays to be used as endpoints for presentations in the same way as remote endpoints.
 {% endAside %}